Novissimo/Elections-Analysis/README.md

-# 2016-Election-Analysis
+# Elections-Analysis

-This project analyzes the polls and election results of the 2016 presidential campaigns of Hillary Clinton and Donald Trump.
+Analyses of polls and election results of various election campaigns around the world.